Continent to Win the Men's World Cup

 Contract Snapshot

-This market resolves to YES if a country competing in Europe (UEFA) qualification wins the 2026 FIFA Men's World Cup; otherwise, it resolves to NO. For settlement, countries are assigned to continents based on their FIFA World Cup qualification pathway, using sources like ESPN and FIFA.
-The market opened on April 24, 2026, closes after the champion is declared (or by August 2, 2026), with payouts projected 5 minutes after closing.
+For a specific continent's contract (e.g., Europe), a "Yes" resolution occurs if any country competing through that continent's FIFA World Cup qualification pathway (e.g., UEFA for Europe) wins the 2026 FIFA Men's World Cup; otherwise, it resolves "No." A country's continent is defined by its FIFA qualification pathway, with outcomes verified by ESPN, FIFA, and Fox Sports.
+The market opens on April 24, 2026, closes when a champion is declared (or by August 2, 2026, 8:00pm EDT), with payouts projected 5 minutes after closing.

 Available Contracts